SamFelix03/Gods-Hand/README.md

 ## 🤖 **Mosaia Integration**

-God's Hand operates through a sophisticated **Autonomous AI agent Ecosystem** that transforms disaster detection from reactive to proactive.
+God's Hand operates through an **Autonomous AI agent Ecosystem** that transforms disaster detection from reactive to proactive.
 Here's how our **disaster creation pipeline** works:

 ### 🔍 **Disaster Creation Pipeline Agents**